 Hialeah is a relatively large city located in the state of Florida.
 With a population of 233,339 people and 51 constituent neighborhoods, Hialeah is the sixth largest community in Florida.

-When you are in Hialeah, you'll notice that it is more blue-collar than most other communities in America.
-35.06% of Hialeah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hialeah is generally considered to be a blue-collar town.
+35.06% of the Hialeah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hialeah is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Hialeah who work in office and administrative support (13.50%), sales jobs (11.49%), and maintenance occupations (6.71%).

-Telecommuters are a relatively large percentage of the workforce: 9.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hialeah telecommute to their jobs.
+Overall, about 9.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Hialeah in 2018 was $17,981, which is low income relative to Florida and the nation.
 This equates to an annual income of $71,924 for a family of four.
 However, Hialeah contains both very wealthy and poor people as well.